-We’ve spent hours with the game – something you can read more about in our Street Fighter 6 review – putting eight of the Street Fighter 6 fighters to the test ahead of the fighting game’s full release date, so – for now – our expert tier list judges only those members of the roster.
-Naturally, this will be an ever-evolving SF6 tier list as we get to grips with each character.
+We’ve spent dozens of hours with Street Fighter 6 – something you can read more about in our review – putting every member of the Street Fighter 6 roster to the test to bring you the definitive list of the best SF6 characters to grace Capcom’s fighting game.
+Naturally, this will be an ever-evolving SF6 tier list as any potential updates arrive.

 Street Fighter 6 tier list

-Here is the current Street Fighter 6 tier list for June:
+Here is the latest Street Fighter 6 tier list for September:

 Based on our hours of experience with the game, we can confidently say that these are the best Street Fighter characters right now.

-Ken is going to be one of the most popular characters in-game because of his aggressive move-set.
+Ken has proven to be not only one of the best characters in Street Fighter 6 but statistically, he’s also one of the most popular.
 This latest version of Ken retains his run mechanic from Street Fighter 5 while providing more options to his close-range toolset to make him unpredictable up close.
 Ken is at his most powerful when he gets his opponent into the corner, and that comes naturally to him as his special moves travel surprisingly far.
 Give our Street Fighter 6 Ken guide a read to learn more about his powerful rush-down abilities.